yyhh-org/site/content/switching-to-spacemacs-from-vim-for-clojureclojurescript-development.md

 Slug: switching-to-spacemacs-from-vim-for-clojureclojurescript-development
 Alias: /blog/2015/08/switching-spacemacs-vim-clojure-clojurescript-development
 Lang: en
+Summary: Why a longtime Vim user moved to Spacemacs for Clojure and ClojureScript development, seeking more complete debugging and refactoring tools.
 ---

 Clojure has been my primary programming language for a couple of years now.
 During this period, I have relied on my trusty Vim text editor as the development environment.
 Coding Clojure in Vim had been an enjoyable experience with these excellent Vim plugins: